MicrosoftDocs/win32/desktop-src/Msi/custom-action-execution-scheduling-options.md

 ---
-Description: 'Because a custom action can be scheduled in both the UI and execute sequence tables, and can be executed either in the service or client process, a custom action can potentially execute multiple times.' ms.assetid: 'a3ffeecb-cdd6-43af-a3fe-48e3e843ec8b'
+Description: Because a custom action can be scheduled in both the UI and execute sequence tables, and can be executed either in the service or client process, a custom action can potentially execute multiple times. ms.assetid: a3ffeecb-cdd6-43af-a3fe-48e3e843ec8b
-title: Custom Action Execution Scheduling Options
+title: Custom Action Execution Scheduling Options ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Custom Action Execution Scheduling Options